 Providing removal services is a great way to expand your courier offerings.

 This involves not only transporting household or office items but also offering a complete service, including packing, loading, and unloading.
-Removals can be a time-consuming job, but they often pay well and provide customers with a hassle-free experience.
+Removals can be a time-consuming job and requires a lot of manual handling, but they often pay well and provide customers with a hassle-free experience.

 By adding removals to your specialist courier services, you can tap into a wide market that includes individuals, businesses, and property management companies.